 Lesson Plan: Stock Market Economics

-This lesson plan includes the objectives, prerequisites, and exclusions of the lesson teaching students how to identify stocks and bonds as components of the stock market and characterize the role of the stock market in a country’s economy.
+This lesson plan includes the objectives, prerequisites, and exclusions of the lesson teaching students how to identify stocks and bonds and characterize the role of the stock market in a country’s economy.

 Students will be able to

 - understand that stocks and bonds are means for entities to borrow money directly from the public,

 - understand the legal rights granted to shareholders (stockholders) and bondholders,

 - know the differences between stocks and bonds,

 - understand that issuing and trading stocks and bonds are regulated through the stock market,

 - understand the difference between the primary and secondary markets,